zakihasan0/guided-vision-docs/README.md

 - Node.js with Express
 - FFmpeg for audio extraction and frame capture
-- OpenAI APIs (Whisper for transcription, GPT for document generation)
+- Google Gemini API for AI features (transcription and document generation)
 - Multer for file uploads

 ## Getting Started